The Best Online Master’s in Nursing Programs

 School Graduation Rate

-A high graduation rate, combined with a high board pass rate, is another excellent indicator of what might be the best online MSN for you.
+A high graduation rate, combined with a high board pass rate, is another excellent indicator of what might be the best online MSN program for you.

 If the graduation rate is high but the pass rate is low, that might be a sign that the school doesn’t do enough to help students learn.
 Similarly, a high pass rate but low graduation rate suggests issues with the program.